URL of this page: https://medlineplus.gov/genetics/condition/dentatorubral-pallidoluysian-atrophy/

 Description

-Dentatorubral-pallidoluysian atrophy, commonly known as DRPLA, is a progressive brain disorder that causes involuntary movements, mental and emotional problems, and a decline in thinking ability.
-The average age of onset of DRPLA is 30 years, but this condition can appear anytime from infancy to mid-adulthood.
+Dentatorubral-pallidoluysian atrophy (DRPLA) is a progressive brain disorder that causes involuntary movements, mental and emotional problems, and a decline in thinking ability.
+The average age of onset for DRPLA is around 30 years, but this condition can appear any time between infancy and mid-adulthood.

 Frequency

-DRPLA is most common in the Japanese population, where it has an estimated incidence of 2 to 7 per million people.
-This condition has also been seen in families from North America and Europe.
+DRPLA is most common in the Japanese population, where it is estimated to affect 2 to 7 per million people.
+However, this condition has also been seen in families around world.

 Although DRPLA is rare in the United States, it has been studied in a large African American family from the Haw River area of North Carolina.
 When the family was first identified, researchers named the disorder Haw River syndrome.
 Later, researchers determined that Haw River syndrome and DRPLA are the same condition.